On almost hypohamiltonian graphs: Abstract

 \section{Abstract}

-Consider a non-hamiltonian graph $G$. $G$ is \emph{hypohamiltonian} if for every vertex $v$ in $G$, the graph $G - v$ is hamiltonian. $G$ is \emph{almost hypohamiltonian} if there exists a vertex $w$ in $G$ such that $G - w$ is non-hamiltonian, and $G - v$ is hamiltonian for every vertex $v \ne w$.
-McKay asked in [\emph{J. Graph Theory}, doi: 10.1002/jgt.22043] whether infinitely many planar cubic hypohamiltonian graphs of girth~5 exist.
-We settle this question affirmatively.

-The second author asked in [\emph{J. Graph Theory} \textbf{79} (2015) 63--81] to find all orders for which almost hypohamiltonian graphs exist---we solve this problem as well.
-To this end, we present a specialised algorithm which generates complete sets of almost hypohamiltonian graphs for various orders.
-Furthermore, we show that the smallest cubic almost hypohamiltonian graphs have order~26.
-We also provide a lower bound for the order of the smallest planar almost hypohamiltonian graph and improve the upper bound for the order of the smallest planar almost hypohamiltonian graph containing a cubic vertex.
-Finally, we determine the smallest planar almost hypohamiltonian graphs of girth~5, both in the general and cubic case.
+A graph $G$ is \emph{almost hypohamiltonian} (a.h.) if $G$ is non-hamiltonian, there exists a vertex $w$ in $G$ such that $G - w$ is non-hamiltonian, and $G - v$ is hamiltonian for every vertex $v \ne w$ in $G$.
+The second author asked in [\emph{J. Graph Theory} \textbf{79} (2015) 63--81] for all orders for which a.h.\ graphs exist.
+Here we solve this problem.
+To this end, we present a specialised algorithm which generates complete sets of a.h.\ graphs for various orders.
+Furthermore, we show that the smallest cubic a.h.\ graphs have order~26.
+We provide a lower bound for the order of the smallest planar a.h.\ graph and improve the upper bound for the order of the smallest planar a.h.\ graph containing a cubic vertex.
+We also determine the smallest planar a.h.\ graphs of girth~5, both in the general and cubic case.
+Finally, we extend a result of Steffen on snarks and improve two bounds on longest paths and longest cycles in polyhedral graphs due to Jooyandeh, McKay, {\"O}sterg{\aa}rd, Pettersson, and the second author.